Types of Brand Manifestos

 This might be why Story manifestos are often the longest ones in the archive because the only brands who knock out good ones have a lot to say.
 I recommend waiting until the story is so good you can’t shut up about it, then give it a go.

-Take us through the tumultuous and triumphant history to now.
-Make this edgy. nobody cares about happy stories. they want victory out of hardship.
+Take us through a tumultuous and triumphant backstory of how we got to now.
+Make this edgy.
+Nobody cares about happy and easy.
+They want victory out of hardship.

-Create a shinning tribute to someone deserving of high praise.
+Create a tribute to someone someone of high praise.
 The best way to do this: speak for a community.
 Put into words what everyone wishes they could say.

-Create a delightful or hilarious journey to a simple point.
-The script you write when you need to fill space.
-Your only choice is to be funny, novel, or captivating.
+Create a delightful, captivating or hilarious journey to a simple point.
+This is the script you write to fill space.
+Don’t bore.
+You have to be funny, novel, or fascinating.

-Live your values by creating a piece that shows your POV on the moment.
+Live your values by creating a piece that stands up to the moment.
 Tap into your brand’s ethos.
-Go very hard and be willing to upset.
+Go very hard and upset someone.
 Anger is the cost of free attention.

 This is when brands take the opportunity to encourage, motivate, and inspire a specific group.
 Make sure your brand either has permission to do this, or is related enough to the group that it can ring genuine.